sanskrit/raw_etexts/mixed/ebhAratI-sampat/darshanAni/yogaH/shankarabhagavatpAdAH/shAnkarayogasUtrabhAShyavivaraNam_dvitIyaH_bhAgaH.md

 "ariṣṭe. " (or) there is knowledge of death (from omens). "trivi ca"[^159].He mentions the example pertaining to oneself as "ghoṣam paśyati[^159]".

-[^159]: "The Vivaraṇakāra leaves the bhāṣya to speak for itself."

 ** **

 "tathā . . . sarvam[^169]".

-[^169]: "The Vivaraṇakāra lets the bhāṣya speak for itself."

 ** **